firemodels/bot/Bundlebot/README.md

    1. edit `BUILD_config.sh` and `BUILD_config.bat` defining revision and tag environmental variables for this bundle.
 Commit and push up changes to the central rep. These edits can be made in your own bot repo.
    2. Type: `sudo su - firebot` on the computer that runs firebot (blaze at Nist) to switch to the firebot user account.
    3. `cd FireModels_bundle/bot/Bundlebot/build` and update the repo.
-   4. In each step below, the parameter `option` can be `test` or `release`. `option` defaults to `test` if it is not specified.
-Use `test` until you are ready to build bundles for a release.
-   6. Type: `nohup ./BUILD_fds_manuals.sh option &` to build FDS manuals.
+   4. Type: `nohup ./BUILD_fds_manuals.sh &` to build FDS manuals.
 After this step completes (about 7 hours) continue to the next step
-   7. Type: `nohup ./BUILD_smv_manuals.sh option &` to build Smokeview manuals.
+   5. Type: `nohup ./BUILD_smv_manuals.sh &` to build Smokeview manuals.
 After this step completes (about 30 minutes) continue to the next step
-   8. Type : `nohup ./BUILD_bundle.sh option &` on a Linux computer to build a Linux bundle.
+   6. Type : `nohup ./BUILD_bundle.sh &` on a Linux computer to build a Linux bundle.

-      Type : `nohup ./BUILD_bundle.sh option &` on a Mac computer to build a Mac bundle.
+      Type : `nohup ./BUILD_bundle.sh &` on a Mac computer to build a Mac bundle.

-      Type: `BUILD_bundle option` on a Windows PC to build a Windows bundle. (nohup is not available on Windows).
+      Type: `BUILD_bundle ` on a Windows PC to build a Windows bundle. (nohup is not available on Windows).

 Note: `nohup` is used when building bundles on Linux and OSX computers so that the bundle generating script will continue to run if the command shell is disconnected from your terminal.
 The output goes to the file `nohup.out`.
 Type: `tail -f nohup.out` to see script output.